Writing Chinese characters

 YouTube video showing basics of drawing characters

 Finally let's bring this all together with a step by step example of building up a complete character with all its individual strokes.
 The character chosen is yǒng meaning everlasting or perpetual.
 It has eight of the fundamental strokes, and so it is often used in calligraphy practice - yǒng zì bā fǎ the ‘Eight principles of yong ’.
-Students can spend weeks just writing this character.
+Students can spend weeks just perfecting the writing of this character.

 yong dianThe first component is the ‘dot’ dian stroke at the top.
 This follows the normal top to bottom rule for the order of drawing strokes.